beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 #### A Shortcut for Propagating Errors: the `?` Operator

-Listing 9-7 shows an implementation of `read_username_from_file` that has the same functionality as it had in Listing 9-6, but this implementation uses the `?` operator.
+Listing 9-7 shows an implementation of `read_username_from_file` that has the same functionality as it had in listing 9-6, but this implementation uses the `?` operator.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 <!-- Deliberately not using rustdoc_include here; the `main` function in the
 file panics.
 We do want to include it for reader experimentation purposes, but